Chunting/Demo-HelloWorldWSCS/Tutorial.md

 	_Setting up git publishing_

-1. Once the process is finished, run the indicated commands to initialize the repository.

-	> **Speaking Point:** Now let's update our application

 1. Go back to Visual Studio and open the **HomeController.cs" file under the **Controllers** folder.

 1. Update the index method as shown below